-Sangla Valley or Baspa Valley of Kinnaur District, Himachal Pradesh is very Scenic & Heavenly place for visitors all over the world which is famous for Bering Nag Temple, Kamru Fort & Temple, Sangla Buddhist Monastery, Beautiful Baspa Valley along with Baspa River, India’s last village from Tibet side – Chitkul, Gateway to many High Altitude Himalayan Treks like Lamkhaga Pass, Rupin Pass, Borasu Pass & Many more….
+Sangla Valley (altitude 2300m) of Kinnaur, Himachal Pradesh is very scenic & heavenly village for visitors all over the world which is famous for Bering Nag Temple, Kamru Village Fort & Temple, Sangla Buddhist Monastery, Beautiful Baspa Valley along with Baspa River, India’s last village from Tibet side – Chitkul, Gateway to many High Altitude Himalayan Treks like Lamkhaga Pass, Rupin Pass, Borasu Pass & Many more….

 How to reach Sangla?

 It is well connected by Shimla – The Capital of Himachal Pradesh.
 Once you reach Shimla, There are HRTC Buses available at Shimla Bus stand.
 Mostly these Buses leave from Chandigarh in the night then reach Shimla in the morning.
 Bus will leave for Sangla or Rakcham in the morning around 7:00 AM from Shimla Bus stand.
 This Bus journey will last for 12 hours long cos Bus drive is adventurous one!

-For us Shimla to Sangla HRTC Bus journey costed just Rs.
+For us Shimla to Sangla HRTC Bus road journey costed just Rs.
 354

 The helpline number of Shimla Bus Depo Control Room is 01772656326.